Table of Contents

 Note that we currently do not support modifiers in our SPF editing UI, but you may always add them if you are managing your SPF TXT record directly.

-Each fully-qualified name may have at maximum one SPF record, defined as a TXT record or as an SPF record type.
+Each fully-qualified name may have at maximum one SPF record.

-There are various limitations to the number of items and lookups permitted in an SPF record:
+There are various limitations on the number of items and lookups permitted in an SPF record:

-- SPF records may have more than 10 mechanisms that require DNS lookups.
+- SPF records may not have more than 10 mechanisms that require DNS lookups.
 These are the

 - When evaluating the

 mxmechanism, the number of MX records queried is included in the overall limit of DNS lookups.
-Additionally, each
+Each

 mxmechanism must not result in querying more than 10 address records.

-ptrmechanism is also included in the overall limit and each
+ptrmechanism is also included in the overall limit.
+Each

 ptrmust not result in querying more than 10 address records.